How to bet on Lions vs. Chargers for NFL Hall of Fame Game

-How to bet on NFL Hall of Fame Game 2025: Where to bet Lions vs. Chargers, best betting sites, promos
+How to bet on NFL Hall of Fame Game 2025: Where to bet Chargers vs. Lions, best betting sites, promos

 Here's how to bet on the Lions vs. Chargers for the 2025 Hall of Fame Game, including the top betting sites and promos

-Football is back as the Los Angeles Chargers and Detroit Lions square off in the NFL Hall of Fame Game 2025 on Thursday night.
-Kickoff is set for 8 p.m.
-ET at Tom Benson Hall of Fame Stadium in Canton, Ohio.
-The first game of the NFL preseason features two teams that made the playoffs last season, giving football fans a worthy opening matchup.
-According to the latest NFL odds, Detroit is favored by 1.5 points at FanDuel Sportsbook, while the over/under for total points scored is 32.5.
+The NFL makes its long-awaited return as the NFL Hall of Fame Game 2025 kicks off on Thursday night, featuring the Detroit Lions taking on the Los Angeles Chargers.
+Kickoff from Tom Benson Hall of Fame Stadium in Canton, Ohio, is at 8 p.m.
+ET.
+The Lions and Chargers last played each other in 2023, a game in which Detroit won 41-38.
+Oddsmakers are expecting another close matchup on Thursday, with Detroit favored by 1.5 points at FanDuel Sportsbook, according to the latest NFL odds.
+The over/under for total points scored is 33.5.
 If you are interested in NFL betting and looking into where to bet on the 2025 NFL Hall of Fame Game, here's a look at the promotions available at top sportsbooks:

 Where to bet on the 2025 NFL Hall of Fame Game